Thyroid Issues After Childhood Cancer Treatment

 • You should have blood tests to check your thyroid function.
 This includes a TSH (thyroid-stimulating hormone) and T4 level.

 • Your provider should examine your thyroid gland.
-This is done by feeling the thyroid gland.
-If they felt a lump, you would have a thyroid ultrasound to help determine if the nodule/lump is benign (not cancerous) or concerning (possibly cancerous).
+This is done by feeling your thyroid gland.
+If they feel a lump, you will likely have a thyroid ultrasound to help determine if the nodule/lump is benign (not cancerous) or concerning (possibly cancerous).

 • Children and teens should have their growth evaluated each year as it can be affected by thyroid issues.

 • Women who wish to become pregnant should have their thyroid blood levels checked before pregnancy.
-Babies born to mothers with thyroid issues have a higher chance of having developmental problems.
+Babies born to mothers with thyroid issues are more likely to have developmental problems.

 How can I learn more about my risk?

 • Going to a cancer survivorship clinic can be helpful to learn about your own risk and ways to reduce your risk.
-Find a clinic on our list or call local cancer centers to see if they have a clinic for childhood cancer survivors.
+Find a clinic on our list or call local cancer centers to see if they have one for childhood cancer survivors.

 • Visit the Children’s Oncology Group website to learn more about risks and recommendations.